sajal/sajalblog/content/post/fun-with-mptcp.md

 More paths can be added to get better throughput.

 - 3G dongles from various providers.
-- The shitty wifi that your apartment/office provider gives.
+- The shitty Wi-Fi that your apartment/office provides.
 - More ADSL/Cable connections from diverse providers with different backbones.

 Conclusion
 ----------

 MPTCP is a fantastic piece of technology.
-Hat-tip to everyone who contributed to it.
+Hat-tip to everyone who [contributed](http://multipath-tcp.org/mptcp_stats/authors.html) to it.
 The PC Engines ALU box is also awesome.
-Very powerful x86_64 box consuming very little electricity.
+Decent x86_64 box consuming only about 6 to 12W power.

+In the future I will do a walk-thru type post on how to setup a [Raspberry Pi](http://www.raspberrypi.org/) as a one-arm gateway doing a subset of what I described above.
+The most challenging part is getting a MPTCP enabled kernel on the pi, which requires kernel patching and compiling.
+The throughput will likely be very limited because MPTCP has a higher CPU overhead than regular TCP.